scottslowe/learning-tools/docker/README.md

 **swarm-etcd2-photon:** This folder contains a Vagrant environment and associated support files to turn up an etcd-backed Docker Swarm cluster where the Docker Engine instances are running on VMware Photon.
 Provisioning is handled by Ansible 2.x.

 **swarm-ha**: This folder holds a `Vagrantfile`, supporting files, and instructions for turning up a Consul-backed Docker Swarm cluster with multiple Swarm managers for high availability.
 The provisioning is handled via shell scripts.

+**ubuntu-Swarm-mode**: In this folder is a learning environment that uses Vagrant and Ansible to establish a Swarm mode cluster on Ubuntu.